 Welcome back to our new series introducing our Strategy team.
-Last month, we heard from Jen Slemp, Senior Digital Strategist, about her philosophy of incorporating psychology and consumer research to create focused user personas.
 This week, we meet Jaime Ujj, Data Analyst, and learn more about how she measures the performance of our clients’ websites.

 Hi Jaime!
 Tell us about your experience prior to Mediacurrent.

 I started my career at a Digital marketing agency where we focused on SEM and SEO.
 There, I was able to gain skills in managing SEM campaigns and optimizing websites so that they performed better in Google and Bing results.

 Immediately before joining Mediacurrent, I was a Digital Analyst at QVC where I furthered my data skills measuring QVC’s website and app performance.
 While there, I helped automate existing reporting and also built new reports which included defining KPIs and building out dashboards to measure newly designed product pages not only for the US site but Germany and UK as well.

 What is your unique area of expertise?